Church of Our Lady of Ostrobrama, Bristol

 Our Lady of Ostrobrama (Kościół Matki Bożej Ostrobramskiej), formerly Arley Chapel, is a mid-19th-century church on Arley Hill, Cotham, Bristol, England.
 Built in 1855 as a Congregational chapel to designs by Foster & Wood, it has been the principal Polish Roman Catholic church in Southwest England since 1968, and is a Grade II listed building.

 The church serves an estimated 1,200 worshippers and functions as a regional centre for the Polish Catholic Mission.
 In May 2016 it hosted a gathering of eighty Polish clergy for the Extraordinary Jubilee of Mercy.

 Traditional Polish devotions remain prominent; hundreds attend the annual Święconka.
 The premises also serve the wider diaspora as a polling station for Polish national elections.

 History

 Congregational period (1855–1968)

 The chapel was erected in 1855 at the expense of an anonymous benefactor who stipulated that it carry the name of the Worcestershire village of Arley.
 Foster & Wood provided an Italianate design on a cruciform plan, dominated by a semicircular portico of four Corinthian columns and a clocktower surmounted by a cupola.
 Contemporary chronicler John Latimer described it as "the last dissenting chapel of any importance erected in the city in the Italian style".
 The inaugural service was preached by the Rev. J. Angell James in June 1855, and the building was registered for marriages in November 1856.

-After more than a century of Congregational worship, the chapel closed in 1968; the remaining congregation united with Christ Church in Clifton.
+After more than a century of Congregational worship, the chapel closed in 1968; the remaining congregation united with Christ Church in Cotham.